Automorphic functionals for the minimal representations of groups of type $D_n$ and $E_n$: The pair

 \section{The pair $(D_3,D_2)$}

+For the group $G_n$ of type $D_n,$ $n\ge 4$ we denote by $X_n$ the cone of non-zero isotropic vectors in the split quadratic space of dimension $2n-2$.
+The minimal representation $\Pi_n$ of $G_n(\A)$ affords a model $\mS(X_n(\A)$.
+Theorem \ref{main:thm} can be applied several times for the functional $\theta_{D_n,D_{n-1}}$ to conclude that it equals:

+with the last term in the expression is $\theta_{D_3,D_2}$, where $\Pi_3$ is a minimal representation of the group $D_3$, defined below, although in this case it is not unique.

-To continue the decomposition of $\theta_{D_n,D_{n-1}}$ in (\ref{Dn:automorphic:decomp}) we need to write explicitly the functional $\theta_{D_3,D_2}.$ The pair $(D_3,D_2)$ is weakly admissible, but not admissible, so Theorem \ref{main} does not hold in this case.
+The pair $(D_3,D_2)$ is weakly admissible, but not admissible, so Theorem \ref{main:thm} does not hold in this case.
 There are two related phenomena that change the situation. \begin{itemize} \item Locally, the Jacquet module of the minimal representation $(\Pi_{3,v})_V$ is no longer a direct sum, but rather a non-split extension of a representation $\Pi_{2,v}$ of $L(F_v)$ by a one-dimensional character.
-The representation $\Pi_{2,v}$ is reducible of length $3$ and so is not the minimal representation of $L(F_v).$ \item Globally, the representation $\Pi_3$ is still realized automorphically as a residue of the Eisenstein series $\mE_P(f,g,s),$ which has a simple pole the $s=1$.
+The representation $\Pi_{2,v}$ is reducible of length $3$ and so is not the minimal representation of $G_1(F_v).$ \item Globally, the representation $\Pi_3$ is still realized automorphically as a residue of the Eisenstein series $\mE_P(f,g,s),$ which has a simple pole the $s=1$.
 The constant term along $V$ is a sum of two terms that are non-holomorphic at $s=1$, both having a pole of order $2$ and only their sum has a simple pole. \end{itemize}

-We shall formulate and prove an analogue of Theorem \ref{main} below.
+We shall formulate and prove an analogue of Theorem \ref{main:thm} for the pair $(D_3,D_2)$.
 Through rather long preparation that is needed to formulate it, we state several claims, all concern representations of groups of type $D_n$ with $n\le 3$.
 The claims are either fairly simple or standard and the proofs are left to reader.

 First let us introduce some notation.
 The simply connected group $G$ of type $D_3$ is isomorphic to $SL_4$.
 The Levi subgroup $L$ of type $D_2$ is